jdmonin/JSettlers2/doc/Message-Sequences-for-Game-Actions.md

 Since the server and built-in robots are packaged together, the bots also use these updated message sequences.
-The server uses the latest version format to record the game event sequences it sends, even when sending other more-compatible messages to an older client.
+The server uses the latest version format to record the game event sequences it sends, even when it actually sent different messages to an older client to be compatible.

-If you're curious about older versions, see the code and comments in server classes like `SOCGameMessageHandler` and `SOCGameHandler` which communicate with clients.
+If you're curious about older versions, see the code and comments in message classes like `SOCPutPiece` and server classes like `SOCGameMessageHandler` and `SOCGameHandler` which communicate with clients.

 Sequences are tested for consistency during unit tests and release testing:
 - `/src/test/java/soctest/server/TestRecorder.java` `testLoadAndBasicSequences()` runs through some basic game actions